MithrilJS/mithril.js/docs/request.md

 If the request to the server fails, `catch` is called and `vnode.state.items()` is set to an empty array.
 Also, `req.error` is populated with the error, and `vnode.state.error` is populated with the vnode tree returned by `errorView`.
 Therefore, `view` returns `[[], m(".error", "An error occurred")]`, which replaces the loading icon with the error message in the DOM.

+To clear the error message, simply set the value of the `vnode.state.error` stream to `undefined`.

 ---

 ### Dynamic URLs